neils95/Trivio/SoftwareREADME.md

 Xcode provides an app delegate class for every new project, so you do not need to define one yourself initially.
 When your app launches, UIKit automatically creates an instance of the app delegate class provided by Xcode and uses it to execute the first bits of custom code in your app.
 All you have to do is take the class that Xcode provides and add your custom code.
 The app delegate is effectively the root object of your app.
 Like the UIApplication object itself, the app delegate is a singleton object and is always present at runtime.
 Although the UIApplication object does most of the underlying work to manage the app, you decide your app’s overall behavior by providing appropriate implementations of the app delegate’s methods.
 Although most methods of this protocol are optional, you should implement most or all of them.
 <br>The app delegate performs several crucial roles:
-<br>It contains your app’s startup code.</br>
+<br>It contains your app’s startup code.
 <br>It responds to key changes in the state of your app.
-Specifically, it responds to both temporary interruptions and to changes in the execution state of your app, such as when your app transitions from the foreground to the background.</br>
+Specifically, it responds to both temporary interruptions and to changes in the execution state of your app, such as when your app transitions from the foreground to the background.
-<br>It responds to notifications originating from outside the app, such as remote notifications (also known as push notifications), low-memory warnings, download completion notifications, and more.</br>
+<br>It responds to notifications originating from outside the app, such as remote notifications (also known as push notifications), low-memory warnings, download completion notifications, and more.
-<br>It determines whether state preservation and restoration should occur and assists in the preservation and restoration process as needed.</br>
+<br>It determines whether state preservation and restoration should occur and assists in the preservation and restoration process as needed.
-<br>It responds to events that target the app itself and are not specific to your app’s views or view controllers.</br>
+<br>It responds to events that target the app itself and are not specific to your app’s views or view controllers.
 You can use it to store your app’s central data objects or any content that does not have an owning view controller. </p>